bob-dinger/Texas_Indicators/infrastructure/Percent of community anchor institutions (e.g., schools, libraries, hospitals) served by fixed broadband of at least 1 Gbps/report.md

-# Percent of state agencies sharing data with other agencies (e.g., through shared enterprise systems)
+# Access at community anchor institutions

+Percent of community anchor institutions (e.g., schools, libraries, hospitals) served by fixed broadband of at least 1 Gbps

 ## Resiliency